AbdumurodovaZulfizar/ruby-linter/README.md

 8. Check line length
 9. Check space before methods

-#### Below you can see good and bad cod examples and their test results on console
+#### Below you can see good, bad and empty code examples and their test results on console

-Good code passes this test successfully!
+Good code passes this test successfully!👍
 ~~~ruby
 # Good Code